About our commitments

 1. Offer low or no-calorie drink options in every market

-To give greater choice, we’re providing more light and zero-calorie drinks in our portfolio and we’ve already reformulated many of our drinks to contain less sugar and fewer calories – for example, Sprite and Nestea with Stevia (a herbal sweetener) now contain up to 30 percent fewer calories.
+To give greater choice, we’re providing more low calorie and zero calorie drinks in our portfolio and we’ve already reformulated many of our drinks to contain less sugar and fewer calories – for example, Sprite now contain up to 30 percent fewer calories.

 In 2016, we launched the new and improved Coca‑Cola Zero Sugar, which tastes and looks more like Coca‑Cola Classic.
 This was the most recent step in our strategy to encourage people to choose no sugar options.